Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows-&-Linux).md

 _The installation process is pretty straightforward.
 First, set up AltServer on your PC/Mac, use AltServer to install AltStore to your devices, then use AltStore to install uYouPlus.
-Your phone must be connected to your PC/mac during the whole process._
+Your iDevice must be connected to your PC/mac during the whole process._

 # Table of Content
 * [Install AltStore](#install-altstore)